 The other morning I was passed on Llandaff Bridge by a roadie on a flash carbon frame and deep section wheels who commented “Nice bike mate, good way to get about!”

 Calling all helmet cam users!
 I have a request for you… When I am not out riding my bike, I work as a TV sound engineer.
-I was recently contacted by a producer at BBC Wales whom I have worked with on numerous occasions asking if I or any of the other guys I work with (who also ride) had any helmet cam footage that … Continue reading Guest Post: Helmet cam footage wanted for a BBC feature –by @stevecastle
+I was recently contacted by a producer at BBC Wales whom I have worked with on numerous occasions asking if I or any of the other guys I work with (who also ride) had any helmet cam footage that could be used for an upcoming BBC Wales program.
+Since none of us usually use a camera on our rides I offered to contact the wider cycling network of Cardiff by hijacking a spot on … Continue reading Guest Post: Helmet cam footage wanted for a BBC feature –by @stevecastle

 Some interesting things are happening with cycling in Valencia, Spain’s third largest city.
 Can we learn from them?